How to use APK files to install Android apps from sources other than Google Play

 The system needs one final confirmation from you to make sure that this is indeed what you want.
 Read the warning and tap on OK to continue.

-Scroll the list of apps until you find your preferred file manager or, if you don't have any, use the default one instead.
-We'll use the default file explorer app that came preinstalled in our version of Android.
+Scroll the list of apps until you find your preferred file manager or, if you do not have any, use the default one instead.

 Use the filesystem to navigate to the folder where you have previously saved the.apk file of the app you want to install.
-In our case, we need to navigate to the Downloads folder.
+In our case, the APK file we decided to use for this guide is found in the Downloads folder.

-After a short waiting period, the app finishes installing and it is ready for use.
-You can either open the app directly from this screen or return to what you were doing before by using the buttons at the bottom of the screen.
+After the app finishes installing, you can either open the app directly from this screen or return to what you were doing before by using the buttons at the bottom of the screen.